Exploring The Gita in the Maidstone Area

 You are invited to join in the discussion; no prior experience is required, just a willingness to participate harmoniously.

-The online meetings are held on designated Saturday mornings, on the Zoom platform.
+The online meetings are held on designated Saturday mornings, on Zoom.

 For more information please message or call Julie on 07880 554414